-Our living room is the perfect spot for quiet conversation or becoming engrossed in a book.
-You may also entertain other guests by playing our piano.
+Our living room is the perfect spot for quiet conversation or reading.

-What could be better than waking up to the aroma of coffee and fresh-baked muffins?
-Your morning will start with a full country breakfast served in the dining room.
-Breakfast is served at your convenience from 6:30 to 10:30 a.m. most mornings.
+Wake up to the aroma of coffee, bacon or fresh bread!
+Guests receive a delicious gourmet breakfast served in the dining room.
+Breakfast is served at your convenience from 6:30 to 9:30 a.m. most mornings.

-The brick patio at the back of the house is the perfect place to enjoy a summer breakfast or relax and read a book on a sunny afternoon.
-You have a view of the stone barn and our pastures.
-Perhaps you may catch a glimpse of the Baltimore oriole, which has nested in one of our trees for the past several years.
+Our patio at the back of the house is the perfect place to enjoy a summer breakfast or relax and read a book on a sunny afternoon.
+Enjoy the beautiful view of our historic stone barn and horses grazing in the pastures.

-Under the pergola on the island is a favorite spot for weddings in Carlisle, PA.
+Across from the inn is Crystal Lake - a spring fed pond complete with a footbridge to a small island.
+Our pergola on the island is a favorite spot for weddings in Carlisle, PA.
 The island has been landscaped to reflect a more natural environment.
-The benches placed near the 3-acre pond make a great place for bird watching.
-You may see a snowy egret, great blue heron, green heron, or other birds that are drawn to this habitat.
+Bring some binoculars and rest on a bench at the pond - it's a great place for bird watching.
+You may see a snowy egret, great blue heron, green heron, geese, doves, ducks and other birds that are drawn to this habitat.

 For a quiet, meditative experience, we invite you to walk our Labyrinth.
 It offers an opportunity to shed the cares and worries of everyday life.
 Labyrinths have been known to the human race for over 4000 years.
 The oldest is thought to be the Cretan Labyrinth – the type of design used here at Pheasant Field B&B.